japancv/JCV-Cloud-Face-Recognition/README.md

 ## Quick Start
 Eager to get started?
 Follow our [Quick Start Guide](docs/QuickStart_Anysee.md) for step-by-step instructions on setting up JCVCloud on your system.

+Alternatively, you can take a sneak peak and feel our AI solutions at our [Interactive documentations](https://docs.cloud.japancv.co.jp/reference/anysee-create-entity) and our [Model explorer](https://cloud.japancv.co.jp/en/model-explorer/detection)

 ## Documentation
 For detailed information about the application, including a full description of its features, usage instructions, and technical requirements, see our [Complete Documentation](https://docs.cloud.japancv.co.jp/docs).